How would you like an extra $1,000 or more in your savings account in just 12 weeks? It’s possible with this fun and flexible money challenge!

-Let’s be clear: This challenge is a little different from most others that require you to save “X” amount per week.
+Let’s be clear: This challenge is a little different than most others that require you to save “X” amount per week.

-Instead, it’s focused on action items.
+Instead, this challenge is focused on action items.
 I’m challenging you to do one thing each week to improve your financial situation — increasing earnings, reducing spending or both — and save $1,000 or more.

-Here’s a sample 12-week challenge, followed by some of the strategies that have worked for me:
+Here’s a sample 12-week challenge, followed by some of the strategies that have helped me save money:

 1. Save $1 and $5 bills: Do you have a piggy bank around the house?
 Rather than just throwing your change in there, add $1 and $5 bills.
-I’ve saved $180 in just three months by stashing away $5 bills.
+I saved $200 in just three months by stashing away $5 bills.

-4. Create a Waste Log: In January, I shared the five lists that I use to save money.
+4. Create a Waste Log: In January 2017, I shared the five lists that I use to save money.
 Creating a Waste Log of the food items I throw away has been really eye-opening.
-I now update this list using a note-taking app.
+I now update the list using a note-taking app.

 5. Lower or eliminate one bill: Every now and then, I call up my service providers and politely ask for a lower rate.
 This is most effective when you have an offer from a competitor to reference.